 “Abortion is life-saving” and “Abortion is necessary”

-This particular argument is usually pushed by abortion apologists who act as if women will certainly die if abortion is ever again made illegal.
+This particular argument is usually pushed by those who act as if women will certainly die if abortion is ever again made illegal.
 But this just isn’t the case.
-Abortion — the act of directly and deliberately killing the preborn child in the womb — is not necessary to save a woman’s life.
+But this act of directly and deliberately killing the preborn child in the womb is not necessary to save a woman’s life.
 As OB/GYN and former abortionist Dr. Anthony Levatino explains, if a woman’s life is in danger, the treatment is the early delivery of the child, not the child’s intentional death: